Abrasives Case Study - Essroc Materials, Inc.

-According to Essroc, since the 16 Smart Elbows were installed in 1986, plugging problems have been almost completely eliminated.
+According to Essroc, since the 16 Smart Elbow models were installed in 1986, plugging problems have been almost completely eliminated.
 Elbow wear-through has been eliminated entirely.

 "We eliminated all downtime for repairing leaks at the system's elbows.
 The system rarely plugs now except at very high insufflation rates," says Gillespie.

-Elbow maintenance and insufflation system downtime have also been drastically reduced by the installation of the HammerTek Smart Elbows, creating a substantial savings for the company.
+Elbow maintenance and insufflation system downtime have also been drastically reduced by the installation of the HammerTek Smart Elbow units, creating a substantial savings for the company.

-HammerTek Corporation's Smart Elbow has proven its design worthiness in thousands of systems worldwide.
-Its unique, patented design features a vortice chamber which effects material flow change of direction through deflection rather than impact, in both pneumatic and hydraulic conveying systems.
-Because the Smart Elbow changes direction by deflection, impact related wear, fines, and streamers are virtually eliminated.
+HammerTek Corporation's Smart Elbow design has proven its worthiness in thousands of systems worldwide.
+Its unique, patented design features a vortex chamber which effects material flow change of direction through deflection rather than impact, in both pneumatic and hydraulic conveying systems.
+Because the Smart Elbow product changes direction by deflection, impact-related wear, fines, and streamers are virtually eliminated.

-The compact alternative to long-radius sweeps, Smart Elbows permit wall-hugging layouts which can require up to 60% less linear space than their long-radius counterparts.
+The compact alternative to long-radius sweeps, Smart Elbow deflection elbows permit wall-hugging layouts which can require up to 60% less linear space than their long-radius counterparts.

-Extreme wear resistance coupled with the reduced cost of system design and layout make the Smart Elbow the superior elbow in a wide range of conveying system applications.
-Product degredation due to impact and loss due to leakage are practically eliminated by the Smart Elbow.
+Extreme wear resistance coupled with the reduced cost of system design and layout make the Smart Elbow model the superior elbow in a wide range of conveying system applications.
+Product degradation due to impact and loss due to leakage are practically eliminated by the Smart Elbow system.

-No-weld coupling saves installation time; lengthy system downtime due to elbow wear, plugging, and surging are eliminated; self-flushing design prevents possible cross-contamination; and conveying rates often can be increased due to the Smart Elbow efficiency in effecting change in flow direction.
+No-weld coupling saves installation time; lengthy system downtime due to elbow wear, plugging, and surging is eliminated; self-flushing design prevents possible cross-contamination; and conveying rates often can be increased due to the efficiency in effecting change in flow direction.